dushyanthallada/freshersbatch-oct16/Assignments/Git & Github/README.txt

-This is my Git and github assignment
+This is my Git and github assignment.
+I completed it on time too.